digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

     - :ref:`Event <module-daml-finance-interface-lifecycle-event-43586>`:
       Interface for a lifecycle event.
 An event is any contract that triggers the processing of a lifecycle rule.
-Events can be e.g. dividend announcements or simply the passing of time.
+Events can be, e.g., dividend announcements or simply the passing of time.
     - :ref:`Effect <module-daml-finance-interface-lifecycle-effect-16050>`:
-      Interface for contracts exposing effects of lifecycling processes, e.g. the payment resulting from a bond coupon
+      Interface for contracts exposing effects of lifecycling processes, e.g., the payment resulting from a bond coupon
     - :ref:`Rule.Claim <module-daml-finance-interface-lifecycle-rule-claim-6739>`:
       Interface for contracts that allow holders to claim an ``Effect`` and generate settlement